Types Of Cases

 Criminal Cases

 CAUTION!
+DO NOT USE THE INFORMATION ON THIS WEBSITE IF YOU HAVE A CRIMINAL CASE.
 The Civil Law Self-Help Center does not provide information or forms for criminal cases.
-You should not use the information on this website if you are involved in a criminal matter.
-To learn more about criminal matters, visit your local law library.
+To learn more about criminal cases, visit your local law library.
 Click to visit our LAW LIBRARY page to learn more.

 Civil Cases

-Civil cases involve conflicts between people or institutions such as businesses, typically over money.
-A civil case usually begins when one person or business (the "plaintiff") claims to have been harmed by the actions of another person or business (the "defendant") and asks the court for relief by filing a "complaint" and starting a court case.
-The plaintiff may ask the court to award "damages" (money to compensate the plaintiff for any harm suffered), or may ask for an "injunction" to prevent the defendant from doing something or to require the defendant to do something, or may seek a "declaratory judgment" in which the court determines the parties' rights under a contract or statute.
+Civil cases involve conflicts between people or institutions like businesses.
+These conflicts usually (but not always) involve money.
+Cases usually begin when one person or business (the "Plaintiff") claims to have been harmed by the actions of another person or business (the "Defendant").
+The Plaintiff asks the court for relief by filing a "complaint" and starting a court case.
+The Plaintiff may seek "damages" , or money to compensate for their losses or harm.
+A Plaintiff may also ask for an "injunction".
+An injunction can prevent a Defendant from doing something; it may also require the Defendant to do something.
+The Plaintiff may also file a request for a "declaratory judgment" in which the court determines the parties' rights under a contract or statute.

 Standard Of Proof In A Civil Case